DRNadler/MMC5983MA_CompassTest/README.md

 [The file ExampleMagnitudeProblemLog.txt](ExampleMagnitudeProblemLog.txt) shows details of the erroneous readings.
 The range of magnitudes measure imply really large gain differences between axis, the auto-zero SET/RESET process does not really auto-zero, and/or some other issue?

+Further testing shows that there's a big offset in each axis.
+The RESET/SET degauss and sense-flip procedure is supposed to take out the offset (ie auto-zero each axis), except it's not working here.
+There's no hard offset in the test setup that would explain this behavior...

-I'm following the datasheet here: https://www.memsic.com/Public/Uploads/uploadfile/files/20220119/MMC5983MADatasheetRevA.pdf This device has a SET/RESET function which gives a big pulse and resets the device, clearing any residual and setting the measurement polarity (reverses for SET vs RESET).
+I'm following the datasheet: https://www.memsic.com/Public/Uploads/uploadfile/files/20220119/MMC5983MADatasheetRevA.pdf This device has a SET/RESET function which gives a big pulse and resets the device, clearing any residual and setting the measurement polarity (these functions really should be called SET_REVERSE_POLARITY and SET_FORWARD_POLARITY).
 Per the datasheet, I'm making a RESET, measuring, a SET, measuring.
 Then calculate the center-value (nominal zero-field output which MEMSIC calls _offset_) and measurement given two readings with opposite polarity.